 Far from being a star chamber, the accused — if he or she went to court — would write out a list of all their enemies.
 NONE of these people were allowed to testify against him.
 He was given trained lawyers and had the right to disallow any judge he thought would be prejudiced against him.
 (Is this ever done in modern American courts?)
 False accusations were punished severely.
 There was a strict protocol.
 The inquistors were typically lawyers or legal experts.

-Citations for the next three paragraphs come from this excellent video documentary.
+Citations for the next three paragraphs come from this excellent video documentary – The Myth of the Spanish Inquisition.
 BBC produced this in 1994, back in the day when it still had some reputation for legitimate truth and historical revisionism.

 The Inquisition kept voluminous records of proceedings and on those it was keeping an eye.
 These records have been the subject of deep research in recent decades.
 Although the Inquisition had a chilling effect, in most parts of Spain — and especially small towns and rural areas — it had almost no authority or clout.
 The inquisitors would reluctantly roll into these towns once in a blue moon, but the local priests would not cooperate and would instruct their parishioners to speak no evil about their neighbors, cautioning even against gossip.

 Juan Antonio Llorente (1756–1823), a fierce enemy of the Inquisition, whose “Critical History of the Inquisition” of 1817–1819 remains the most famous early work estimated the number of executions carried out during the whole of the period that the Spanish Inquisition existed, from 1483 until its abolition by Napoleon, at 31,912.